Trump seeks 'very meaningful' summit in Singapore with North Korea

 Kim recently promised to suspend missile tests and shut a nuclear bomb test site.

-North Korea is still technically at war with the United States and its ally South Korea because the 1950-1953 Korean War ended in a truce, not a treaty.

 The choice of Singapore will put the summit on friendly turf for Trump, as the island nation is a strong U.S. ally and the U.S. Navy frequently visits its port.
+White House spokesman Raj Shah said Singapore was chosen because it could ensure the security of both leaders and provide neutrality.

 The wealthy financial and shipping hub is seen as a gateway between Asia and the West and has been called the “Switzerland of Asia,” in contrast to North Korea’s isolated economy that its leaders now want to modernize.